BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Networking and Coffees

-A lower touch random networking idea, to connect people with each other
+A lower touch random networking idea, to connect people with each other.
+We would start with [near-peer](#near-peer-mentoring).

+### Near-Peer Mentoring

+Connect trainees with someone who is slightly senior (early grad students with senior ones, early postdocs with senior ones, late students with junior postdocs).
+Provide encouragement (or small amounts of coffee money) to meet and discuss what they need.

 ## Things We Need and Next Steps